-Norwich Application to vary a premises licence Licensing Act 2003 required information
+Norwich Application to vary a premises licence Licensing Act 2003 licensingapplications@norwich.gov.uk

-For help contact licensingapplications@norwich.gov.uk Telephone: 0344 980 3333
+For help contact

+Telephone: 0344 980 3333

-Section 1 of 17
+Section 1 of 18

-You can save the form at any t time and resume it later.
+You can save the form at a any time and resume it later.
 You do not need to be logged in when you resume.

 System reference Not Currently In Use This is the unique reference for this application generated by the system.

 Your reference You can put what you want here to help you track applications if you make lots of them.
-It is passed to the authority.
+I is passed to the authority.

-Are you an agent acting on be O Yes I ehalf of the applicant?
-No Put "no" if you are applying on your own behalf or on behalf of a business you own or work for.
+Are you an agent acting o n behalf of the applicant?
+Put "no" if you are applying on your own behalf or on behalf of a business you own or

+C Yes No work for.

 Applicant Details

-First name Benjamin
+First name David

-Family name Thompson
+Family name King

 E-mail

-Main telephone number Include country code.
+Main telephone number nclude country code.

 Other telephone number

-🔲 Indicate here if you wou Id prefer not to be contacted by telephone
+Indicate here if you would prefer not to be contacted by telephone

 Are you:

-Applying as a business of or organisation, including as a sole trader A sole trader is a business owned by one person without any special legal structure.
+Applying as a busin ess or organisation, including as a sole trader A sole trader is a business owned by one person without any special legal structure.

-Applying as an individual Applying as an individual means you are applying so you can be employed, or for some other personal reason, such as following a hobby.
+C Applying as an indiv vidual Applying as an individual means you are applying so you can be employed, or for some other personal reason, such as following a hobby.

 Applicant Business

-Is your business registered in the UK with Companies House?
-Yes O No
+Is your business registered the UK with Companies House? din (• Yes ( No Note: completing the Applicant Business section is optional in this form.

-Registration number
+Registration number 11963081

-Business name Spoon Cafe Ltd If your business is registered, use its registered name.
+Business name Heartless Trampers Ltd If your business is registered, use its registered name.

-VAT number Put "none" if you are not registered for VAT.
+VAT number GB 323339519 Put "none" if you are not registered for VAT.

 Legal status Private Limited Company

 Continued from previous page

 Your position in the business Director

 Home country United Kingdom The country where the headquarters of your business is located.

 Registered Address Address registered with Companies House.

-Building number or name 43
+Building number or name 4

-Street Cowgate
+Street Sea View Rise

-District
+District Hopton-on-Sea

-City or town Norwich
+City or town GREAT YARMOUTH]

-County or administrative area
+County or administrative area Norfolk]

-Postcode NR3 1SZ
+Postcode NR31 9SE

-Country United Kingdom
+Country United Kingdom]

-Section 2 of 17
+Section 2 of 18

-APPLICATION DETAILS
+APPLICATION DETAILS 8-12725c

-This application cannot be used to vary the licence so as to extend the period for which the licence has effect or to vary substantially the premises to which it relates.
-If you wish to make that type of change to the premises licence, you should make a new premises licence application under section 17 of the Licensing Act 2003.
-I/we, as named in section 1, being the premises licence holder, apply to vary a premises licence under section 34 of the
+vary substantially the premise you should make a new premise I/we, as named in section 1, be sed to vary the licence so as to extend the pe ses to which it relates.
+If you wish to make th nises licence application under section 17 of sing the premises licence holder, apply to vary a mises described in section 2 below. at type of change to the premises licence, the Licensing Act 2003.

-Licensing Act 2003 for the premises described in section 2 below.

-Premises Licence Number 11/02503/PREMTR
+Premises Licence Number 19/02668/PREMTR]

-Are you able to provide a posta al address, OS map reference or description of t he premises?
+Are you able to provide a post al address, OS map reference or description of t the premises?

-Address OS map reference Description
+Address C OS ma preference C Description

 Postal Address Of Premises

-Building number or name 43
+Building number or name The Plasterers Arms Page 19 of 44

-Street Cowgate
+Street Cowgate]

-District
+District]

-City or town Norwich
+City or town NORWICH]

 County or administrative area Norfolk

 Postcode NR3 1SZ

 Country United Kingdom

 Premises Contact Details

-Telephone number
+Telephone number]